To get you started, I’ll dive into the following topics:

 Note: Color meanings can vary dramatically across cultures and regions.
 The following descriptions hold mostly for the United States.

 This vibrant, aggressive color can convey a variety of meanings depending on context, but it does it all with power and flair.
 Combine it with black for a masculine, aggressive feel perfect for a sports car.
 Pair it with whites and golds, and it speaks of love and passion.
-Red also represents danger—think stop signs—and blood—think The Red Cross.
+Red also represents danger — think stop signs — and blood — think The Red Cross.

-Warm, but less aggressive than red, orange is hard to miss—which explains its use in construction, safety, and hunting equipment.
+Warm, but less aggressive than red, orange is hard to miss — which explains its use in construction, safety, and hunting equipment.
 It also practically screams fall, pumpkins, and Halloween.
 Orange’s warmth can evoke a fun and energetic atmosphere.

 Yellow represents the sun, warmth, and summertime.
 It’s also the most visible color on the spectrum, so it really jumps out at you.
-It’s especially eye-catching when combined with white or black, as seen in safety equipment, school buses, and taxis.
+It’s especially eye-catching when combined with white or black, as it is in safety equipment, school buses, and taxis.
 Be careful with it, though, as many people find it irritating.

-Blue evokes the celestial, the tropical, and—oddly—the professional.
+Blue evokes the celestial, the tropical, and — oddly — the professional.
 Given its long association with water, we we think of blue as refreshing and cleansing.
 Darker shades of blue, however, can invoke sadness.
 There’s a reason we call it “the blues,” after all.

 As the color of most plant life, green conveys a sense of growth and health, making it perfect for organic, environmentally friendly, and healthy products.
 Combine it with blues and browns to capture nature.
 Green also represents wealth and finance in the U.S.